birdayz/kstreams/README.md

 ## Non-Goals
 - Exactly-once-delivery
 - Kafka streams-like DSL is out of the question until Go generics support method type parameters.

-## To be decided
-- Log to logur or zerolog directly